pbenner/modhmm/README.md

   modhmm -c mm10-liver-embryo-day12.5.json segmentation
 ```

-### Example 2: Compute segmentation of ENCODE data from mouse embyonic forebrain at day 11.5 with single-feature models estimated on embryonic liver at day 12.5
+### Example 2: Compute segmentation on ENCODE data from mouse embyonic forebrain at day 11.5 with single-feature models estimated on embryonic liver at day 12.5

 Download BAM files from ENCODE and store them in a directory called `.bam`:
 ```sh